 Your trusted and transactional relationships define your success; they are the resource that keeps you strategic, focused and meeting goals.

 Read Berson’s previous column, Have You Had Your Leadership Conversation Today? here on WashingtonExec.

 * * * * * * * * * * * * * * *

 ABOUT THE AUTHOR

-Alan Berson is an author, leadership and change management professor, and an executive coach.
-Feel free to go to www.pulsepointcoaching.com for more information or email him at firstname.lastname@example.org.
+Alan Berson, the author of this column is an author, leadership and change management professor, and an executive coach.
+Feel free to go to www.pulsepointcoaching.com for more information or email him at email@example.com.
 He is located in Potomac, Maryland.
 Excerpts above are from his upcoming book: “LEADERSHIP CONVERSATIONS; Challenging High-Performing Managers to Become Great Leaders” by Alan S. Berson and Richard G. Stieglitz to be published by Jossey-Bass in March, 2013.